-Mr. Agurruza Fatosme is a Director of FCS Asset Management Ltd., the Manager of the ICAV, and he is the head of the Spanish branch of FCS Asset Management Ltd. Mr. Agurruza has a broad experience in portfolio management, fund management and wealth management and held the position of Chief Investment Officer for several years with Garanza Sociedad Gestora de Carteras, one of the first IFAs (Independent Financial Advisors) established in Spain.
+Mr. Agurruza Fatosme is a director of FCS Asset Management Ltd., the Manager of the ICAV.
+Mr. Agurruza has a broad experience in portfolio management, fund management and wealth management and held the position of Chief Investment Officer for several years with Garanza Sociedad Gestora de Carteras, one of the first IFAs (Independent Financial Advisors) established in Spain.